quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 ## Congestion Control

 A sender needs to be responsive to notifications of congestion, such as a packet loss or an ECN CE marking.
-Also, window-based congestion controllers that strictly adhere to packet conservation, such as the one defined in
-{{QUIC-RECOVERY}}, rely on receipt of acknowledgments to send additional data into the network, and will suffer degraded performance if acknowledgments are delayed excessively.

 To enable a sender to respond to potential network congestion, a sender SHOULD cause a receiver to send an acknowledgement at least once per RTT if there are unacknowledged ack-eliciting packets in flight.
 A sender can accomplish this by sending an IMMEDIATE_ACK frame once per round-trip time (RTT), or it can set the Ack-Eliciting Threshold and Request Max Ack Delay values to be no more than a congestion window and an estimated RTT, respectively.

+A congestion controller that is congestion window limited relies upon receiving acknowledgements to send additional data into the network.
+An increase in acknowledgement delay increases the delay in sending data, which may reduce the achieved bandwidth.
+Congestion window growth can also depend upon receiving acknowledgements, such as in slow start (Section 7.3.1 of {{QUIC-RECOVERY}}), so delaying acknowledgements delays the increase in congestion window.

+Window-based congestion controllers, such as the one defined in {{QUIC-RECOVERY}}, rely on receipt of acknowledgments to send additional data into the network, and are degraded performance if acknowledgments are delayed excessively.

 ## Burst Mitigation